severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 1, Scene 2.md

 ==2==He said, sir, the water itself was a good healthy water, but for the party that ow’d it, he might have more diseases than he knew for.

 **FAL.**
 ==3==Men of all sorts take a pride to gird at me.
 The brain of this foolish-compounded clay, man, is not able to invent any thing that intends to laughter more than I invent or is invented on me: I am not only witty in myself, but the cause that wit is in other men.
 I do here walk before thee like a sow that hath overwhelm’d all her litter but one.
 If the Prince put thee into my service for any other reason than to set me off, why then I have no judgment.
 Thou whoreson mandrake, thou art fitter to be worn in my cap than to wait at my heels.
-I was never mann’d with an agot till now, but I will inset you neither in gold nor silver, but in vile apparel, and send you back again to your master for a jewel—the juvenal, the Prince your master, whose chin is not yet fledge.
+I was never mann’d with an agate till now, but I will inset you neither in gold nor silver, but in vile apparel, and send you back again to your master for a jewel—the juvenal, the Prince your master, whose chin is not yet fledge.
 I will sooner have a beard grow in the palm of my hand than he shall get one of his cheek, and yet he will not stick to say his face is a face royal.
 God may finish it when he will, ’tis not a hair amiss yet.
 He may keep it still at a face royal, for a barber shall never earn sixpence out of it; and yet he’ll be crowing as if he had writ man ever since his father was a bachelor.
 He may keep his own grace, but he’s almost out of mine, I can assure him.
 What said Master Dommelton about the satin for my short cloak and my slops?

 **PAGE.**
 ==4==He said, sir, you should procure him better assurance than Bardolph.
 He would not take his bond and yours, he lik’d not the security.